Strivin0311/ads-learning/modeling/planning_and_control/control/NN_based.md

 # Neural Network-based Control
-*Here's some resources about NN-based Control*
+*Here're some resources about NN-based Control*

 Intos:
 * With the rise of machine learning, neural networks are also being used for vehicle control.
 They can learn complex non-linear relationships between inputs and outputs, which can potentially improve control performance.